 The costs are high, but the potential payoff is even higher.
 Holmgren at LanzaTech lays out a compelling vision: ‘Carbon is precious.
 This means we must learn to recycle it.
 If you can extend its life by reusing it in a fuel, you will keep that equivalent amount of fossil fuel in the ground.
 There should be no waste.
 There is no waste in nature.’

 Redox reactions – the dance between carbon, hydrogen, and oxygen – produced the cornucopia of life on Earth.
 Right now, we are merely running down those reactions, unwinding millions of years of biochemistry that is locked away in the planet’s fossil fuels, and systematically polluting the atmosphere in the process.
 We need to understand the redox reactions, so we can master the biomechanical machinery of photosynthesis and start building up with it.
 Success could transform the world economy, and the global environment.
-It is a challenge we cannot afford to pass up.Make a donation
+It is a challenge we cannot afford to pass up.Support Aeon: make a one-off donation